- 1. JavaScript design patterns #1. Singleton and the Module

 There are a few approaches that we can take.
 The first of them includes creating an Observer class.

-Our Observer class contains the method.
+Our Observer class contains the update method.
 Let’s now expect every Observer to implement it.
 With that knowledge, we can continue writing the Subject class.

-Since now we expect every Observer to implement the method, we call it when we want to notify our observers.
+Since now we expect every Observer to implement the update method, we call it when we want to notify our observers.

 Hello world!